-The AASB has issued new, revised and amended Standards and Interpretations that have mandatory applicable dates for future reporting periods and which the association has decided not to early adopt.
-Due to the nature of the association's activities, it does not expect them to have any material effect in the association's financial statements.
+The Executive Board has considered new standards, amendments to standards or interpretations that were issued prior to the sign-off date and are applicable to the future reporting period.
+Due to the nature of the Association's activities, it does not expect them to have any significant effect on the Association's financial statements.